 To assess how species traits influenced the responses to anthropogenic climate change, we examined several traits empirically linked or hypothesized to be important to differential responses to climate change in mammals (e.g., Moritz et al. 2008 and references therein, Angert et al. 2011, McCain and King 2014).
 These included body size, activity times, elevational affiliations, high latitude ranges, location of study area within the species biogeographic range (i.e., southern third, middle third or northern third of its range), or whether the study area was near the species’ range edge (e.g., western-most populations of a plains species).
 Many more traits were possible, but we were limited by our species sample size as well as the correlation in traits (e.g., body size and reproductive traits).
 Trait data were from the PanTHERIA and MOM databases (Smith et al. 2003, Jones et al. 2009), species accounts in the journal Mammalian Species, and additional literature sources (e.g., Hall 1981, Nowak 1991, Armstrong et al. 2011, IUCN 2018).
 Each species was denoted as a low elevation species, a montane species, or cosmopolitan (across most habitats and elevations on the mountain) by its known habitat affinities in Colorado (Armstrong et al. 2011), but also based on its individual historical distribution on each mountain.

 To detect if particular traits were associated with differential increases or decreases of the upper or lower range limits on using on each mountain, we used stepwise, multivariate linear regressions models, the lowest AICc weights, and all variables that were individually significant to detect the best-fit model (Burnham and Andersen 2002).
-Similarly, a second set of trait analyses were conducted on expected (upward) and non-expected responses (downward, no change) on each mountain but using logistic regressions.
+Similarly, a second set of trait analyses were conducted on expected (upward) and non-expected responses (downward, no change) on each mountain using logistic regressions.
 Because phylogenetic relatedness could impact the robustness of these analyses (e.g., Blomberg and Garland 2002, Blomberg et al. 2003), we estimated a phylogenetic signal in the lower and upper range shifts using the mammal supertree (Bininda-Emonds et al. 2007) pruned to the taxa included in each mountain dataset.
 Phylogenetic signal was calculated with phylosignal (Keck et al. 2016) in R using all five significance tests (Cmean, I, K, K.star, and Lambda).
 No significant phylogenetic signal was detected (p >> 0.05; Table S1.1); thus, we present non-phylogenetically corrected analyses.

 Results